 Like any restorative dental procedure, there are a few risks to consider.
 The life expectancy of your dental inlay or onlay depends on the material that you decide to use.

 The cost of inlays or onlays varies depending on what kind of material you decide to opt for, as well as your location.
 Dental insurance providers may cover a portion of the cost of inlays or onlays, and the cost may vary from $300 to $900.
 Speak to your dentist or contact your insurance provider to be certain cost of inlays or onlays is covered.

-To learn more about dental inlays and onlays in San Juan Capistrano, California, and schedule a consultation with Dr. Mojgan Niktash, please contact Paradise Dental Practice today at 949-481-2121.
+To learn more about dental inlays and onlays in San Juan Capistrano, California, and schedule a consultation with Dr. Mojgan Niktash and Dr. Abrak Etemad, please contact Paradise Dental Practice today at 949-481-2121.